-An equitable bill of discovery is (you guessed it) a equitable remedy that has been used for hundreds of years.
+An equitable bill of discovery is (you guessed it) an equitable remedy that has been used for hundreds of years.
 The problem is that the Plaintiff was not seeking the bill of discovery against the defendant in his lead paint case; he was seeking it against a third party.
-All of the Maryland authority that he cited provided a means to gain a right of access to the opposing party, not a third party.
+All the Maryland authority that he cited provided a means to gain a right of access to the opposing party, not a third party.
 This scuppered a lot of what he had in his brief.
 Still, the court recognized that he intended to seek a pure “equitable bill of discovery,” which is traditionally used against non-parties.

 The court then asked whether summary judgment is appropriate in a “bill of discovery” proceeding, considering that is not started by a garden variety complaint.
-The Plaintiff was harping on summary judgment, because the current owner never responded to the discovery requests from the plaintiff.
+The Plaintiff was harping on summary judgment because the current owner never responded to the discovery requests from the plaintiff.
 There was no “dispute” as to any of the facts, let alone the material ones.

 But looking at the nature of the relief requested here, summary judgment is not appropriate.
 The Court of Special Appeals found that what we’re really dealing with here is the granting or denial of a petition, so summary judgment is a bit unnecessary.
 All that is needed to dispose of such a complaint/petition/request (let’s just go with request from here on out) is an evidentiary hearing.

-Once there, the court has to consider: 1) the necessity of what the party seeks to discover; 2) other means of obtaining the material; 3) the privacy rights of the other party; 4) whether there would be unreasonable hardship for the occupants of the property.
+Once there, the court has to consider: 1) the necessity of what the party seeks to discover; 2) other means of obtaining the material; 3) the privacy rights of the other party; 4) whether there would be an unreasonable hardship for the occupants of the property.
 The Court of Special Appeals said that the appellate standard of review here is “abuse of discretion.”
 This means that, when dealing with equitable bills of discovery, an appellate court can only overturn a trial court when they ignore the law or do something just flat out wrong.
 This is a tough burden.
-But the court think this is an abuse of discretion.
-The Court pointed to the importance of each of the four factors in the above mentioned test and how the trial court did not address 75% of them in the instant case.
-Thus, the trial court abused its discretion in denying the plaintiff’s request, necessitating remand.
+But the court thinks this is an abuse of discretion.
+The Court pointed to the importance of each of the four factors in the above-mentioned test and how the trial court did not address 75% of them in the instant case.
+Thus, the trial court abused its discretion in denying the plaintiff’s request, causing remand.